 The sustainable use of wildlife, especially trophy hunting, has played a critical role in the development of communal conservancies.
 Prior to 1998, there were only four hunting concessions operating on Namibia’s communal lands, with none of these concessions providing meaningful engagement with or benefits to resident communities.
 Today, there are 46 trophy hunting concessions operating on communal lands (see figure), with the conservancies being empowered as both the benefactor and custodian of these hunting concessions.

-Communal conservancies with operational trophy hunting concessions as of 2014 (Map source: NACSO Natural Resources Working Group, 2014).
+The map shows communal conservancies with operational trophy hunting concessions as of 2014 (Map source: NACSO Natural Resources Working Group, 2014).
+Click here to see a bigger version of the map.

 The creation of communal conservancy hunting concessions has assisted Namibia to become one of Africa’s most desired hunting destinations.
 The presence of free-roaming populations of Africa’s big five (i.e., buffalo, elephant, leopard, lion and rhino), combined with a diverse mix of plains game, provide an attractive mix of species to hunt.
 In addition, hunts are undertaken in stunning deserts, rolling savannahs, expansive woodlands, and productive floodplains.
 Further, these hunts are providing interaction with a rich diversity of African cultures and are able to capitalize on the vast indigenous knowledge and hunting skills of community residents.